anoma/anoma/docs/src/explore/prototypes/gossip-layer.md

 - usable node + client setup :
   - intent
   - incentive function
-  - mempool and white list
+  - mempool and whitelist
 - basic matchmaker

 ### components

-The intent gossip is build conjointly to the ledger and share the same binary.
+The intent gossip is built conjointly to the ledger and shares the same binary.

 #### Node

-The node is built into `anoman`, it runs all the necesarry part, rpc server, libp2p, intent gossip app.
+The node is built into `anoman`, it runs all the necessary part, rpc server, libp2p, intent gossip app.

 ##### Intent gossip application